Difference-in-Differences Estimators When No Unit Remains Untreated: Nonparametric estimators

 \subsubsection{Estimation}

-Irrespective of whether one works under Assumption \ref{hyp:sign} or \ref{hyp:homog_min}, the estimation target is In designs with no untreated group but with a QUG, the distribution of $D_2$ has to be continuous, at least in a neighborhood of zero.
+The estimation target is In designs with no untreated group but with a QUG, the distribution of $D_2$ has to be continuous, at least in a neighborhood of zero.
 In designs without a QUG, the distribution of $D_2$ may have a mass point at $\underline{d}$.
 Then, the estimation target reduces to

 which can straightforwardly be estimated replacing expectations by sample averages, or by running a 2SLS regression of $\Delta Y$ on $D_2$, using $1\{D_2>\underline{d}\}$ as the instrument for $D_2$.
 When instead $D_2$ is continuously distributed in a neighborhood of $\underline{d}$, to estimate we can follow the same steps as in Section \ref{sub:estimation_WAS}, replacing $0$ by $\underline{d}$ and $D_2$ by $D_2-\underline{d}$ in the estimators' definition.
 The only difference is that $\underline{d}$ must be estimated.
 But since the estimator requires the density of $D_2$ to be positive at $\underline{d}$ (now, Point 1 of Assumption \ref{hyp:regul} needs to hold at $\underline{d}$ instead of $0$), $\min_g D_g$ converges to $\underline{d}$ at rate $G$, which is much faster than the nonparametric rate of convergence for $\widehat{\beta}^{\text{np}}_{h_G}$ (see Section \ref{sub:designs_QS} above).
 Thus, the randomness associated with $\min_g D_g$ is asymptotically negligible.